brainy-minds/Jterator/README.md

         class: float64
 ```
 The value of the key **'hdf5_filename'** can be left empty or set to 'None'.
-It will be filled in by *Jterator*.
-The program generates a temporary file
-and adds its filename into the handles descriptor YAML string in order to make it available to the modules.
-If you want to debug a module, you have to fill in the filename manually!
+This information will be filled in by Jterator automatically; the program generates a temporary hdf5 file and adds its filename into the handles descriptor YAML string in order to make it available to the modules. **Note that if you want to debug a module, you have to fill in the filename manually.**
-Note that the temporary file will currently not get killed when an error occurs to allow debugging of the module that broke.
-The temporary directory will be cleaned automatically once you shut down your computer.
+Also note that the temporary file will currently not get killed when an error occurs to allow debugging of the module that broke the pipe.
+The temporary file will always be overwritten and the temporary directory will be cleaned automatically once you shut down your computer.
+So you don't have to worry about data accumulating.

+#### Input/output arguments ####

-There are two different types of input arguments:
+There are two different types of arguments:
-* **'hdf5_location'** is an argument that has to be produced upstream in the pipeline by another module, which saved the corresponding data into the specified location in the HDF5 file.
+* **'hdf5_location'** corresponds to data that has to be produced upstream in the pipeline by another module, which saved it at the specified location in the HDF5 file.
+It is a string in the format of unix path, e.g. "/myGroup/myDataset".
 * **'parameter'** is an argument that is used to control the behavior of the module.
 It is module-specific and hence independent of other modules.
-Note that you can provide the optional **'class'** key, which asserts the datatype of the passed argument.
-It is language specific, e.g. 'float64' in Python, 'double' in Matlab, 'Array{Float64,2}' in Julia or 'array' in R.
+It can be of any type (integer, string, array, ...).
+You can provide the optional **'class'** key to assert a specific datatype for the passed argument.
+Note that this is language specific, e.g. 'float64' in Python, 'double' in Matlab, 'Array{Float64,2}' in Julia or 'array' in R.

 ## Modules ##

-The Jterator APIs are written in way that enables more or less the same syntax in each language.
+Jterator APIs are written in a way that enables more or less the same syntax in each language.

 Python example: